zenirodrigo/TandemRepeatEXplorer/README.md

 And provide the required inputs as prompted.

 ---

 ## Acknowledgments
-- Thanks to the CD-HIT, NCBI and BEDTools teams for developing essential bioinformatics tools.
+- NCBI, Heng Li and BEDTools teams for developing essential bioinformatics tools.
 - Support from Universidade Estadual Paulista Júlio de Mesquita Filho (UNESP).
 - This code was developed in my PhD with fellowship from Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP)